Manage AWS VPCs with Security Cloud Control

 Onboard AWS VPCs

-Start by onboarding the AWS VPC using CDO's onboarding wizard.
-See Onboard an AWS VPC for more information.
+Start by onboarding the AWS VPC using the onboarding wizard for Security Cloud Control.
+For more information about onboarding an AWS VPC, refer to Onboard an AWS VPC .

-Note that if an AWS VPC contains tags, these tags are imported into CDO when you onboard the device.
-CDO represents the tags as labels.
+Note that if an AWS VPC contains tags, these tags are imported into Security Cloud Control when you onboard the device.
+Security Cloud Control represents the tags as labels.
 Unlike security cloud objects or rules, labels are not automatically synchronized to the AWS VPC.
-See Labels and Filtering for more information.
+For more information about labels and filtering, refer to Labels and Filtering.

-Handle AWS VPC login credentials and permissions through the CDO console.
-Without the correct credentials or permissions, CDO cannot communicate with the AWS VPC.
-See Update AWS VPC Connection Credentials and Changing Permissions for an IAM User for more information.
+Handle AWS VPC login credentials and permissions through the Security Cloud Control console.
+Without the correct credentials or permissions, Security Cloud Control cannot communicate with the AWS VPC.
+For more information, refer to Update AWS VPC Connection Credentials and Changing Permissions for an IAM User .

-Once the AWS VPC has been onboarded, you can view the AWS VPC's ID, region, security groups, and the rules and objects assigned to those security groups.
+After onboarding the AWS VPC, you can view its ID, region, security groups, and the rules and objects assigned to those security groups.

 Work with Security Groups

-Security groups are a collection of rules that govern inbound and outbound network traffic to all the AWS instances, and other entities, associated with the security group.
-When you onboard an AWS VPC to CDO, the security groups are stored in CDO as security group objects.
+Security groups are a collection of rules that govern inbound and outbound network traffic for all AWS instances and other entities associated with the security group.
+When you onboard an AWS VPC to Security Cloud Control, the security groups are stored in Security Cloud Control as security group objects.

 -